nelsonfigueroa/nelson.cloud/content/posts/2019-09-26-wifi-hacking-with-aircrack-ng.md

 ## Introduction

-This post is essentially a re-write of notes I took around 2 years ago.
-Learning to use `aircrack-ng` and break into my own router was both fun but also a bit shocking as to how easily someone could do this.
-The difficult part is guessing the password to a router due to processing power needed, but sniffing wifi networks is a trivial process.

-There are other methods of doing this as well.
-In fact, I discovered [bettercap](https://github.com/bettercap/bettercap) earlier this year and it is easy to use.
-Perhaps I'll write a post using that tool in the future.
+> This post is an organized re-write of notes I took in 2017.
+As such, this guide may now be outdated.

 I used [Kali Linux](https://www.kali.org/) for the entire process, but the process should be very similar for any Linux distribution. `aircrack-ng` is already included on Kali Linux but you can install it on any Linux OS.